dsdd/EnchantmentsPlusMinus/README.md

 An easy-to-use API to make your own custom enchants

 # Misc
-The plugin is in a beta stage, which means there will be many bugs.
+The plugin is in an early release stage.
-Enchantments+- doesn't really mean anything.
-Really, it just sounds cool.
+You can report bugs or crashes at https://github.com/dsdd/EnchantmentsPlusMinus/issues.
 Enjoy the plugin!